-Even if you do not meet any of the conditions above, you are still domiciled in Utah if:
+Even if you do not meet the conditions in Test 1, you are still domiciled in Utah if you or your spouse:

-- either you or your spouse has a permanent home in Utah to which either of you intend to return after being absent; and - 2. you or your spouse has voluntarily settled in Utah, not for a special or temporary purpose, but with the intent of making a permanent home.
+have a permanent home in Utah to which either of you intend to return after being absent; and 2. have voluntarily settled in Utah, not for a special or temporary purpose, but with the intent of making a permanent home.

-Under Test 3, whether you have a permanent home in Utah is based on a preponderance of the evidence (i.e., the evidence you have a permanent home is more convincing than any evidence you do not), taking into consideration all of the following facts and circumstances:
+Whether you have a permanent home in Utah is based on a preponderance of the evidence (i.e., the evidence you have a permanent home is more convincing than any evidence you do not), taking into consideration all of the following facts and circumstances:

-- You or your spouse has a Utah driver's license. - You or your spouse claims a federal tax credit (IRC §24) for a dependent who is enrolled as a resident student in a Utah state institution of higher education. - The nature and quality of the living accommodations you or your spouse has in Utah compared to another state. - You have a spouse or dependent in Utah for whom you or your spouse claims a federal tax credit under IRC §24. - The physical location where you or your spouse earns income. - The state of registration of a vehicle owned or leased by you or your spouse. - You or your spouse has a membership in a church, club or similar organization in Utah. - You or your spouse lists a Utah address on mail, a telephone listing, a listing in an official government publication, other correspondence, or similar item. - You or your spouse lists a Utah address on a federal or state tax return.

-- You or your spouse claims Utah residency on a document (other than a Utah income tax return) filed with or provided to a court or other government entity. - You or your spouse fails to obtain a permit or license normally required of a resident in the state where you claim to have domicile. - You are the noncustodial parent of a dependent enrolled in a Utah public K-12 school for which you claimed a child tax credit (IRC §24) on your federal tax return, and you are divorced from the custodial parent. - You maintain a place of abode in Utah and spent 183 or more days of the taxable year in Utah. - You or your spouse did not vote in Utah during the taxable year but voted in Utah in any of the three prior years and was not registered to vote in another state during those three years.
+- You or your spouse has a Utah driver's license. - You or your spouse receive a residential exemption for a primary residence under UC §59-2, Property Tax Act. - You or your spouse claims a federal tax credit (IRC §24) for a dependent who is enrolled as a resident student in a Utah state institution of higher education. - The nature and quality of the living accommodations you or your spouse has in Utah compared to another state. - You have a spouse or dependent in Utah for whom you or your spouse claims a federal tax credit under IRC §24. - The physical location where you or your spouse earns income. - The state of registration of a vehicle owned or leased by you or your spouse. - You or your spouse has a membership in a church, club or similar organization in Utah. - You or your spouse lists a Utah address on mail, a telephone listing, a listing in an official government publication, other correspondence, or similar item. - You or your spouse lists a Utah address on a federal or state tax return. - You or your spouse file a Utah income tax return as a fullyear or part-year resident. - You or your spouse claims Utah residency on a document (other than a Utah income tax return) filed with or provided to a court or other government entity. - You or your spouse fails to obtain a permit or license normally required of a resident in the state where you claim to have domicile. - You are the noncustodial parent of a dependent enrolled in a Utah public K-12 school for which you claimed a child tax credit (IRC §24) on your federal tax return, and you are divorced from the custodial parent. - You maintain a place of abode (i.e., the place where you usually live) in Utah and spent 183 or more days of the tax year in Utah. - You or your spouse did not vote in Utah during the tax year but voted in Utah in any of the three prior years and were not registered to vote in another state during those three years.